-The standing timber in your woodlot has a certain value, which is commonly called the stumpage value.
-Expressed in terms of dollars per unit volume of wood, this is the amount of money you can expect to receive upon sale of your timber.
+The timber standing in your woodlot has a certain value, which is commonly called the stumpage value.
+Expressed in terms of dollars per unit volume of wood, this is the amount of money you can expect to receive when you sell your timber.
 Many factors determine your stumpage value, but the most important are the species of trees you have, the quality and size of the trees, the location of your woodlot, the prevailing market conditions, the terrain, and the amount of wood you have to sell.
 Naturally, there are great variations in stumpage prices among woodlots, depending upon changes in any of these factors.
-Thick, mature stands of a valuable species like northern red oak, located on level ground near a mill, will obviously bring far more money than stands of smaller trees of lower quality species located on steep terrain far from a mill.
+Thick, mature stands of valuable species, such as northern red oak, located on level ground near a mill, will sell for more money than stands of smaller trees of lower quality and less desirable species, located on steep terrain far from a mill.

-Buyers of timber will always need to conduct a survey of your woods before they can make an offer.
+Buyers of timber will conduct a survey of your woods before they make an offer.
 This survey is often called a timber cruise and involves a series of measurements of individual trees, as well as an assessment of factors that will influence the price of your timber.
-Such factors include the terrain, the amount of road building required, the need for culverts, the access across adjoining properties, and the need for special best management practices (BMPs) to protect against erosion and site deterioration after logging.
+Such factors include the terrain, the amount of road building required, the need for culverts, the access across adjoining properties, and the need for special best management practices to protect against erosion and site deterioration after logging.

 Figure 1.
-Forester measuring the diameter of a white oak tree using a diameter tape held at breast height, or 4 1/2 feet from the ground (Photo by R. Griffiths).
+Forester measuring the diameter of a white oak tree using a diameter tape held at breast height, or 4 1/2 feet from the ground (Photo by Bill Worrell).

-When the timber buyer measures your trees, he will locate a series of plots on your land and will measure each tree on each plot.
-Measurements will include the diameter of the tree (Figure 1), the merchantable height of the tree, the tree species, and often a subjective notation of the tree quality.
-The tree dimensions, diameter and height, are used to determine the volume of the tree.
+When a timber buyer measures your trees, they will locate a series of plots on your land and measure each tree on each plot.
+Measurements will include the diameter of the tree (figure 1), the merchantable height of the tree, the tree species, and often a subjective notation about the tree quality.
+The tree's dimensions, diameter, and height are used to determine the volume of the tree.
 It is this volume, summed over all the trees on your land, that will ultimately serve as the basis for your stumpage price.

-It is at this point that the measurement of your timber becomes confusing.
-The volume of an individual tree can be expressed in a variety of ways, depending upon the product or the desire of the buyer.
-For example, trees that are sold for pulpwood are often measured in cubic feet, cords or more common recently, weight in tons.
-A cubic foot of wood is an obvious unit of measure; however, a cord is a stack of wood measuring 8 feet long, 4 feet high, and 4 feet wide.
+It is at this point that the measurement of your timber may become confusing.
+The volume of an individual tree can be expressed in various ways, depending on the product or the buyer's preference.
+For example, trees sold for pulpwood (typically smaller, lower-quality trees that will be chipped) are often measured by weight, in tons.
+Some other, less common, units of measurement that may be used are cubic feet, cords, and cunits.

+A cubic foot is equivalent to a 12 inch by 12 inch by 12 inch solid cube of wood.
+A cord is a stack of wood measuring 8 feet long, 4 feet high, and 4 feet wide.
 A solid cord, therefore, contains 128 cubic feet; however, wood is not bought and sold in terms of solid cords.
-When wood is stacked into cords, there is a considerable amount of air space between the pieces, so that an actual cord generally contains from 80 to 90 cubic feet.
+When wood is stacked into cords, there is a considerable amount of air space between the pieces, so that an actual cord generally contains closer to 80 to 90 cubic feet.
 Another volume term sometimes used is the cunit.
 A cunit is simply 100 cubic feet of solid wood.